unloggedio/documentation/docs/saving.md

 ## Creating Assertions

-When you click on **Save Replay** - you will see a window that presents the recorded value of the object for the candidate we just replayed.
+When you click on :material-content-save:{ .heart }**Save Replay** - you will see a window that presents the recorded value of the object for the candidate we just replayed.

 ![](assets/images/assertion.gif)